ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 #### Zoom Audio Processing

-By default, Ecamm Live will override Zoom's audio processing settings.
-If you'd prefer to configure your Zoom Audio Profile in Zoom's settings manually, pick <samp>Enabled</samp>.
+By default, Zoom's audio processing such as echo cancellation and background noise removal will apply to your meetings.
+Pick <samp>Disabled</samp> if you want to disable Zoom's audio processing in order to allow your music and sound effects to be heard by meeting participants.

-Note that if you choose to enable Zoom's audio profile settings such as background noise removal, certain sound from Ecamm Live (such as music and sound effects) may not be heard properly by meeting participants.
+Keep in mind that disabling Zoom's audio processing could result in echo, so ensure that Ecamm Live's [Echo Cancellation](../014-adjusting-sound-levels/#echo-cancellation) feature or headphones are used when this setting is set to <samp>Disabled</samp>.

-#### Add Zoom Chat to the Ecamm Comments & Reactions Window
+#### Add Zoom Chat and Q&A Questions to the Ecamm Comments & Reactions Window

-Indicate whether you would like Zoom chat messages to [show up in the Comments & Reactions Window.](#adding-zoom-chat-messages-to-your-scene)
+Indicate whether you would like Zoom chat messages and [Q&A questions](https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0065237) to [show up in the Comments & Reactions Window.](#adding-zoom-chat-messages-to-your-scene)

 #### Manual Audio Mode